artfulrobot/mandrill/README.md

 the activities table grew to 50GB!

 This extension does not create any activities.
 Note that core CiviMail creates one activity per mailing, shared with all the recipient contacts.
+Because this extension does less work per email, it should help speed up sending emails.

 The MTE extension provides open/click data (in the form of activities) on all emails, including transactional.
 The use of this is fairly limited (the